 The project is currently ongoing and has a deadline of end of September 2020 for submission to the Scientific Committee.
-It would be ideal if the researcher could start as soon as possible and work for 9 - 12 months full time or 18-24 months part-time.
+It would be ideal if the researcher could start as soon as possible and work for 9 - 12 months.

 Data analytics for signals of emerging food safety risks